 metrics.histogram('jwt_age_at_verify_seconds').record(ageSeconds);

-Alert if p99 goes negative (meaning verifier clock is behind issuer) by more than 2 s.
+Alert if p99 goes negative (the verifier clock is behind the issuer) by more than 2 s — a negative token age is physically impossible without skew.

 Prevention

-- NTP (chrony) on every host, with at least two pools listed.
+chrony) on every host, with at least two pools listed for redundancy. - Set an explicit

-chronyc makestepinto VM resume hooks and large maintenance windows. - Treat clock skew as an SLO — alert when nodes drift more than 100 ms.
+chronyc makestepinto VM resume hooks and large maintenance windows so a paused host corrects instantly. - Treat clock skew as an SLO: alert when any node drifts more than 100 ms.

-- For multi-region deployments, prefer the same NTP source per region to avoid bouncing.
+- For multi-region deployments, prefer the same NTP source per region to avoid clocks bouncing between references.

 Related